silviu-toderita/TAG_Machine/SETUP.md

 3. Navigate to [http://tagmachine.local](http://tagmachine.local).
 Note that some Android devices may lack support for .local domains, it is recommended you use a different device if the page cannot load on your Android device.

-4. In order to get the Tag Machine to start, the following settings are required and incomplete initially: Phone Number, Twilio Account SID, Twilio Auth Token, WiFi Network Name 1, Wifi Network Password 1.
-Please read the Manual for help with the Settings page.
+4. In order to get the Tag Machine to start, the following settings are required at a minimum (though you may want to change some defaults also): Phone Number, WiFi Network Name 1, Wifi Network Password 1.
+Please read the [Manual](https://github.com/silviu-toderita/TAG_Machine/blob/master/MANUAL.md) for help with the Settings page.